-Two types of 5G BS.
+Two types of 5G BS were considered as typical models for study.
 One is the macro-cell BS (with the higher power radiation and higher antenna height) and another is the small-cell (with the lower power radiation and lower antenna height).
 The specifications of the 5G BS are described in the following Table.